Capgemini/capgemini.github.io/_posts/2014-10-06-estimation.md

 estimates breeds confidence from the rest of your project team.

 If at all possible, never estimate alone - make it part of a team activity.
 If you're following good agile practices then you should be doing team planning at the start of each iteration.
-This can be a great opportuntity to try out the principles in this post, and learn from the things other people in your team consider for their estimates.
+This can be a great opportunity to try out the principles in this post, and learn from the things other people in your team consider for their estimates.